Skip to content

 Inclusion criteria

-This MMSR protocol, which is visually represented below, incorporates the PICo framework (Population, Phenomenon of Interest, COntext) as recommended by JBI for MMSR20.
+This MMSR protocol, which is visually represented below, incorporates the PICo framework (Population, Phenomenon of Interest, COntext) as recommended by JBI for MMSR29.
 The PICo framework (Table 1) will facilitate the identification of the defining characteristics for the study inclusion criteria.

 Table 1.
-PICo Framework20.
+PICo Framework29.

-Phenomena of
+Phenomena

-Interest
+of Interest

-Burnout (emotional exhaustion, cynicism
+Burnout (emotional exhaustion, cynicism and reduced professional efficacy)

-associated factors (organisational) that
+and other associated factors (organisational) that contribute to the phenomena

-contribute to the phenomena of interest
+of interest

-COntextAcute and non-acute healthcare settings
+COntextAcute and non-acute healthcare settings in upper-middle, and high-income

 Population: The review will consider studies that include only ICPs.
 Other healthcare staff (including students) will be excluded from the study.
 Studies will be excluded if they did not differentiate between for example, general nurses and ICPs.

-Phenomena of interest: This review will consider studies that investigate the different elements of burnout and other associated factors such as organisational challenges, during public health crisis events as defined above.
+Phenomena of interest: This review will consider all studies that investigate the different elements of burnout and other associated factors such as organisational challenges, during public health crisis events as defined above.

 Types of studies: This review will consider quantitative (cross-sectional and cohort or longitudinal studies) and qualitative (interviews, focus groups, case studies, image-based methods), and mixed methods studies.
-Primary mixed-methods studies will be included if the data can explicitly be extracted from the respective components21.
+Primary mixed-methods studies will be included if the data can explicitly be extracted from the respective components30.
 Included studies will comprise of published, peer-reviewed, full text articles.
 Unpublished articles (grey literature) will not be included.

 Search strategy